-The first case that’s been adjudicated claiming appraiser discrimination has been SETTLED by the defendant appraiser and the plaintiffs, with the judge “dismissing all claims with prejudice”, meaning it cannot be re-opened by the plaintiffs, but it can be appealed to a higher court by the defendant.
+The first case that’s been adjudicated claiming appraiser discrimination has been SETTLED by the defendant appraiser and the plaintiffs, with the judge “dismissing all claims”, meaning it cannot be re-opened by the plaintiffs, but it can be appealed to a higher court by the defendant.

 From what I know, this case never went to a full trial.
 Motions were only presented to the presiding judge, who made this ruling.